Peter Gojowczyk

-Peter Gojowczyk (/goʊˈjoʊvtʃɪk/ goh-YOHV-chik; born 15 July 1989) is a German professional tennis player.
+Peter Gojowczyk (/goʊˈjoʊvtʃɪk/ goh-YOHV-chik; born 15 July 1989) is a German former professional tennis player.
 He achieved a career-high ATP singles ranking of world No. 39 in June 2018.
+He won one ATP singles title and reached two more finals.

 Tennis career

 2012: Grand Slam debut

 He qualified for his first Grand Slam main draw at the 2012 Australian Open.

 2014: Cracking the top 100

 Gojowczyk began the year by reaching his first tour-level semifinal at Doha as a qualifier, defeating sixth seed and countryman Philipp Kohlschreiber en route, before losing to Rafael Nadal in three sets (taking the first).

 After qualifying at the Australian Open, he broke into the top 100 for the first time in his career.

 In April, he defeated Jo-Wilfried Tsonga in five sets in a Davis Cup World Group quarterfinal tie.

 In June, Gojowczyk reached the quarterfinals of Halle, defeating world No. 9 Milos Raonic in straight sets in the second round.
 In August at the US Open, he defeated Benjamin Becker in straight sets in the first round.
 He ended the year ranked as world No. 79.